When it comes to producing and distributing goods, warehousing is an essential component that cannot be ignored.

 Also, ads in newspapers and magazines, amongst other techniques, can be deployed.
 The goal is to reach your target market with news about your warehousing business.

-When followed, these processes of starting a warehousing business will enhance your chances of success.
+These processes of starting a warehousing business will enhance your chances of success.
 It’s important to know that it will involve a lot of work.